-Can you use a menstrual cup if you have an intrauterine device (IUD)?
+Can you use a menstrual cup if you have an intrauterine device (IUD), otherwise known as a “coil”?
 The short answer: yes!
 While you should always discuss your specific situation with your physician, in most cases you just have to be a little more aware of your body and the devices you’re using.

 Where do they go?

-An IUD goes inside your uterus to help prevent pregnancy, while a menstrual cup sits in your vagina to collect your menstrual flow.
+An IUD (or coil) goes inside your uterus to help prevent pregnancy, while a menstrual cup sits in your vagina to collect your menstrual flow.
 These two body parts are separated by the cervix (get the lowdown on female anatomy here).
 The removal threads of the IUD hang down through the cervix and should sit right at the top of your vagina.

 There is always some risk of an IUD becoming expelled or dislodged, but a 2011 study of 900 women in Canada showed that the use of menstrual cups or tampons during menstruation in no way increased the risk of early expulsion of an IUD.

 Give your IUD time to settle.

 Give your IUD two menstrual cycles to settle into place before using a menstrual cup or tampons.
 If it is going to happen, the IUD would most likely become dislodged in the two months after insertion, especially during menstruation.

 Know where your strings are.

 When you have an IUD you should regularly check the strings to make sure it hasn’t moved or come out of your uterus.
-If the strings are too long you may want to ask your gynecologist to trim them down a bit so they stay out of the way.
+If the strings are too long you may want to ask your gynaecologist to trim them down a bit so they stay out of the way.